espocrm/documentation/user-guide/emails.md

 All emails related to specific record are shown in History panel of that record.
 If some email is related, for example, to opportunity but opportunity is related to the account, it will be shown both in opportunity and account.

+When **removing** an email it gets removed from the system entirely, so that it will disappear from their *Inbox*.
+To prevent this, use *Move to Trash*.
+Administrator may not grant *delete* access for users to prevent losing emails.

 ## Sending emails

 You can compose new email by a few ways: